 To protect the smooth running of the rally, it is vitally important that competitors inform the organisation of any accident or incident during the course of the event, which involves any other person or property, or any incident attended by a police officer or local authority official.
-On retirement or at the end of the event all competitors are required to complete a damage declaration.

-Failure to declare to organisers any incident involving persons or property
+On retirement or at the end of the event all competitors are required to complete a damage declaration identifying any incident and its location, involving damage to property or other vehicles irrespective of blame.
+In addition, any incident attended by a police office or local authority official must be notified to the organisers within 24 hours.

-Failure to declare to organisers any incident attended by police or local authority official
+Failure to declare to organisers any incident involving persons or property 1 minute up to EXCLUSION Failure to declare to organisers any incident attended by police or local authority official 1 minute up to EXCLUSION